What are the first signs of IBS?

 Should I see a doctor?

-If you experience infrequent bouts of diarrhoea and bloating then it's not really a cause for concern - perhaps last night's curry was just a little too spicy or you ate your dinner too quickly.
-The problem is when symptoms reoccur time and time again thus affecting your ability to get on with your daily routine.
+If you experience infrequent bouts of diarrhoea, bloating or mild abdominal pain then it's not necessarily a cause for concern - this can crop up now and again as a result of diet or lifestyle.
+The problem is when symptoms, such as pain, reoccur time and time again thus affecting your ability to get on with your daily routine.

 How do you test for IBS?

-Initially, our IBS symptoms checker could help you to better understand the symptoms you are experiencing, plus it provides more information on IBS and how to tackle it.
+Initially, our IBS symptoms checker or other online resources from The Mayo Clinic, for example, could help you to better understand the symptoms you are experiencing, plus it provides more information on irritable bowel syndrome and how to tackle it.
+However, it might not be appropriate to rely on this completely, especially if your symptoms are persistent.

-Then, if you visit your doctor they will ask you a series of questions about your symptoms and may check your stomach for lumps and swelling.
-After this they may decide to arrange a blood or stool test in order to rule out any other cause for your symptoms.
+Then, if you visit your doctor they will ask you a series of questions about your symptoms, and typical bowel movement habits, and may check your stomach for lumps and swelling.
+After this they may decide to arrange a blood or stool test in order to rule out any other cause for your symptoms, in a bit to make a final IBS diagnosis.

-A diagnosis at the doctors can be made using the 'Rome IV criteria' whilst ruling other conditions out.
-However, the criteria being met is still rather vague, can still include a wide range of symptoms; and ultimately there is no one 'cure'; hence why IBS is often referred to as an 'umbrella term' for digestive malfunction.
-However, ultimately, IBS may be diagnosed and a different type of IBS may be assigned, including IBS-C (constipation-dominant), IBS-D (diarrhoea dominant) or IBS-M (mixed type).
+IBS patients' diagnoses can be made using the 'Rome IV criteria' whilst ruling other conditions out.
+However, the criteria being met is still rather vague, can still include a wide range of symptoms; and ultimately there is no one 'cure'; hence why irritable bowel syndrome is often referred to as an 'umbrella term' for digestive malfunction.
+However, ultimately, irritable bowel syndrome may be diagnosed and a different type of IBS may be assigned, including IBS-C (constipation-dominant), IBS-D (diarrhoea dominant) or IBS-M (mixed type).

 What causes it?

 Although there is no clear cause of IBS, there are a few things that are thought to contribute to the problem.
 Although diet seemingly often has the biggest impact on IBS symptoms, diet can often be considered as a 'trigger' rather the true underlying cause.
-Often, as the symptoms become better managed, different dietary components can become better tolerated once more, unless of course there is an underlying allergy at play.
-Regardless, whilst IBS symptoms are apparent, certain foods including caffeine, spice, alcohol and chocolate can often trigger symptoms.
-On top of this, an intolerance to the likes of dairy or wheat can also add to digestive upset.
+Often, as the symptoms become better managed, different diet components can become better tolerated once more, unless of course there is an underlying allergy at play.
+Regardless, whilst IBS symptoms are apparent, certain foods in the diet including caffeine, spices, alcohol and chocolate can often trigger symptoms.
+On top of this, an intolerance to the likes of dairy or wheat in the diet can also add to digestive upset.

-Whilst the true cause of IBS is relatively unknown and may vary from person to persons, it's likely that a variety of underlying causes could be contributing in many cases, including a combination of gut sensitivity issues, inflammation, gut bacteria imbalance, hormones and underlying stress and nervous system influences.
+Whilst the true cause of irritable bowel syndrome is relatively unknown and may vary from person to persons, a variety of underlying causes could likely be contributing in many cases, including a combination of gut sensitivity issues, inflammation throughout the digestive tract and beyond, gut microbiota or bacteria imbalance, hormones and underlying stress and nervous system influences.
 Psychological factors like stress or mental health issues can also have a significant impact on the digestive processes.
-In this instance they may work less efficiently, hence the onset of problems like constipation or looser stools.
+In this instance, they may work less efficiently, hence the onset of problems like constipation or looser stools.

 Can you suddenly develop IBS?

-As I mentioned, stress can contribute to IBS symptoms however, in this instance problems may occur in someone who doesn't normally have the condition.
+As I mentioned, stress can contribute to irritable bowel syndrome symptoms however, in this instance, problems may occur in someone who doesn't normally have the condition, and their general health is optimal.
 As long as the source of stress isn't a long-term problem though, any issues tend to ease once the stressful situation has passed.

 What’s next?